Updated January 10th, 2019.

-It’s one of the biggest traveler’s conundrums- settle in, but don’t get too settled!
+It’s one of the biggest traveller’s conundrums- settle in, but don’t get too settled!
 It’s hard to find opportunities that let you jump into something, immerse yourself fully, but also bounce when your ready for a change of scenery (we are backpackers after all).

 Loki to the rescue!
 Loki Hostels, with 5 locations sprinkled around South America offer “friendly, fun-loving, travelers in need of a family for awhile” a fantastic opportunity.
 Free accommodations, free dinners, and a huge discount on hotel services.
 In exchange for picking up 4 shifts a week working at the hostel bar.
 Free lodging to hang out with other backpackers?
 What a glorious idea!